 • Water the trunk of trees, which may cause trunk cankers or lead to root-rot diseases.

-For more information about drought tree and landscape care, check out Colorado State University’s Watering a Home Landscape During Drought article.
+For more information about tree and landscape care during a drought, check out Colorado State University’s Watering a Home Landscape During Drought article.

 Worried your trees and plants are becoming victims of drought?
 Schedule a free consultation today.